JAsaxon/my_website/content/es/home/hero.md

 	# The url of the button
   url = "/about"
 	# The text of the button
-  label = "Know more"
+  label = "Aprender Más"
 	# Primary color
 	primary = true

 [[btn]]
   url = "#contact"
-  label = 'Contact me'
+  label = 'Contáctame'

 +++

-# Judith Galvan Berrum
+# Judith Galván Berrum
 ## Terapeuta y *mamá*
 La vida